AstarNetwork/astar-docs/docs/learn/dapp-staking/index.md

 There are a limited number of tiers, each with a set number of slots and a minimum threshold for dApps to qualify.

-A dApp must gain enough support to enter a tier, with dynamic thresholds for fair competition.
+A dApp must gain enough support to enter a tier, with thresholds defined as fixed percentages of total issuance.
 Higher tiers offer larger rewards.

 Within a tier, dApps can also have a **rank (0..10)**.
 Tokenomics 3.0 uses a deterministic `tier_rank_multipliers` weight model so a dApp's rewards can depend on **tier + rank** (not on empty slots).
 For the technical details and formulas, see the [technical overview](/docs/learn/dapp-staking/dapp-staking-protocol.md).